polkadot-fellows/Evaluations/README.md

  * ‘subxt‘ (useful tooling, but not required for Polkadot’s continued operation); and
  * ‘ink!’ (useful tooling, but not required for Polkadot’s continued operation).

-Evidences are scoped to the subset of these concerns which must be held consistent across all evaluations for Retention and Promotion.
+Evidenced Arguments are scoped to the subset of these concerns which must be held consistent across all evaluations for Retention and Promotion.

 ## Significance

-Evidences are a proof of work to indicate the Fellowship's commitment to implement and maintain designs and architectures for Polkadot (Main) Network, as well as participate in discussion and social consensus according to open-source principles.

-All members that have been inducted for standard allowance as per the [Fellowship Salaries](https://github.com/polkadot-fellows/RFCs/blob/main/text/0050-fellowship-salaries.md) must submit their Evidences once over a period of time (3 months for Rank I-II, 6 months for Rank III-VI) to avoid demotion to a lower rank.

-**Evidences should:**
-- **describe why the work done is of sufficient quality and depth that it should be considered relevant for retention/promotion.**
-- **explain what the member has learned during the past months of active protocol development.**
-- **connect the work done to the Manifesto and its requirements.**
+Arguments may be made by members or candidates for the purpose of rank retention or promotion.

+Arguments must directly address each of the Rank Requirements as stated in the Manifesto for the rank to be retained or promoted to.
+If in doubt, copy and paste each requirement as stated in the Manifesto and write a short form answer, making links where necessary to evidence of your activity.
+Ensure all; evidence is __specific__ to the Manifesto requirements and __substantial__.
+Irrelevant or insubstantial evidence may result in an early dismissal of the proposal.

+The Argument is not a place to insert primary sources.
+No deep code review should be needed to evaluate the argument and its evidence.
+Pre-existing peer reviews (whether code or academic writing), accepted answers on Q&A sites, presentation at high-quality conferences or publication in high-quality media may be used to help understand the depth and quality of the work.

+Any reviewer should be able consume your entire argument, including any auxilliary evidence, within __10 minutes__.

 All members seeking retentions or promotions will need to reflect on their voting record in relation to the thresholds for voting "activity" and voting "agreement" described in the Manifesto.